andrew-quintana/prompt_sop/rca_self_consistency.md

 # RCA Self-Consistency + Tree-of-Thought Prompt Protocol

-This is a modular reasoning protocol for AI agents that combines structured self-consistency with flexible, top-down tree-of-thought RCA exploration.
+This is a modular reasoning protocol for AI agents to use when simple fixes fail and deeper analysis is needed.
+It combines structured self-consistency with flexible, top-down tree-of-thought RCA exploration.

+## When to Use This Protocol

+Use this protocol only after:
+1. Attempting a quick fix based on obvious symptoms
+2. Taking a brief step back and trying another simple approach
+3. When those simpler approaches don't resolve the issue

+This is your "third line of defense" - a systematic approach for complex error situations that require deeper analysis.

 ---

 ## 1. Prompt Architecture Overview (Meta-directive)

 > You are a structured reasoning agent.
-Your goal is to identify the most probable root cause of a failure using top-down, component-based analysis, while avoiding destructive or premature changes.
+Your goal is to identify the most probable root cause of a persistent failure using top-down, component-based analysis, while avoiding destructive or premature changes.
 Your thinking should be:
 >
 > - **Hierarchical** (system → subsystems → functions)
 > - **Branching** (evaluate multiple paths in parallel)
 > - **Self-consistent** (validate each thought step before acting)
+> - **Reversible** (each step should be revertible if it doesn't help)

 ---

 ## 2. Hierarchical Tree-of-Thought RCA Flow

 Use these modular blocks to structure your reasoning process.
+Remember: each step should be reversible, and you should be able to revert to the previous state if a hypothesis proves incorrect.

 ### Step 1: Frame the Failure (Anchor Context)